 In this blog post, we will discuss the average height for 17 year old boys and girls, as well as some tips on how to help your child maintain a healthy weight.

-What Is The Average Height For 17-Year-Old Boys
+What Is The The Average Height & Weight For 17 Year Old Boys & Girls

 What is considered a normal growth rate?